 When someone who holds a Blue Badge dies, the badge becomes invalid immediately – on the date of death, not when you get around to returning it.
 It must be returned to the local council that issued it.
-Using a Blue Badge after the holder has died is a criminal offence, even by a spouse or carer who genuinely needed the parking concession for the deceased.
+Using a Blue Badge after the holder has died is a criminal offence, even by a spouse or carer who relied on the parking concession for the deceased.

-The process is straightforward but is handled entirely by local councils, not by the DVLA or any central government body.
+The process is handled entirely by local councils, not by the DVLA or any central government body.
 Each council handles it slightly differently, but the core steps are the same.

 The short answer